 Making the decision to get your Culinary Arts education could be the first step on a journey to having your dream career as a chef.
-Learn about what it’s like to go to culinary school and train in the International Culinary Center (ICC) kitchen in New York City or California.
+Learn about what it’s like to go to culinary school and train in the International Culinary Center (ICC) kitchen in the heart of New York City.

 ICC’s Professional Culinary Arts Program

 Students spend the first portion of their time in ICC’s Professional Culinary Arts with Externship program learning the skills used by professional chefs through a Total Immersion, hands-on curriculum designed by culinary masters and ICC deans Jacques Pépin, André Soltner and Alain Sailhac.
 The in-class training, separated into four levels of technique, gives students the skills they will need to have success throughout the program and into their careers.

 Levels 1 and 2: Learning Culinary Techniques and Building Culinary Foundations

 Before class, students set up their individual workstations with tools from their knife kit, included in tuition that they will be using for the day’s lesson.
 Once class starts, students gather around their chef-instructors’ workstation to watch him or her complete a live demonstration of the day’s lesson.
 Returning to their stations, students then work in pairs to recreate the dishes with the equipment and techniques demonstrated by the instructor.
 Chef-instructors grade each student’s daily performance on their ability to successfully replicate each dish.